5 Ways Medical Detox Treatment Improves Your Success Rate

 - Group therapy

 Individual therapy helps you identify when and why you initially started using drugs and alcohol, and teaches you how to manage stress and triggers that could lead to relapse.
 Many times, individual therapy is cognitive-behavioral therapy, or CBT, which teaches you how to replace negative thoughts and behaviors with healthier, more positive counterparts.
 Group therapy allows you to interact with others who may share similar struggles with addiction, while family therapy helps you repair relationships that may have severed due to addiction.

 Aftercare programs offer all these therapies on an ongoing basis after you leave rehab so you can continue to stay sober in the months and years ahead.
 In addition to therapy and support groups, medical detox centers may offer relapse prevention training to keep you educated about drugs, relapse, and new stress-management techniques.

 Use our rehab directory to find local medical detox centers in your city and state.
 Click the “Details” link next to any rehab listing to find out whether the facility offers inpatient medical detox, and read reviews posted by patients, their families, and rehab staff members.
 If you need help recovering from heroin or painkiller addiction, select our live chat option for help with finding medical detox centers that also offer MAT.

-Before you try detoxing at home, call our 24/7 confidential helpline at 800-483-2193 to speak in private with an addiction specialist who can offer drug addiction help.
+Before you try detoxing at home, call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak in private with an addiction specialist who can offer drug addiction help.
 We’ll help you find affordable medical detox centers that offer all the treatments you need to successfully overcome addiction for good.